JeffSmith-ok/Module_18_Challenge/README.md

 I will create additional user input areas in the Streamlit application.
 These input areas should collect the relevant information for each financial record that I’ll store in the PyChain ledger.

-Finally, I will complete PyChain ledger.
+Finally, I will run PyChain ledger in streamlit.

-# In more detail, I will do the following:
+#### In more detail, I will do the following:

 Step 1: Create a Record Data Class